top of page

 Neuroscience of Learning, Memory, and Genetic Disorders

 Our research focuses intensively on uncovering the mechanisms of neuronal plasticity and its alterations in genetic disorders such as neurofibromatosis type 1.
 We strive to develop and maintain an open, collaborative lab environment, continually increasing the creativity and depth of our science, fostering the development and advancement of our lab members.
 We value diversity and see it as a contribution to our success.
-Our lab is located at the University of Iowa, Carver College of Medicine, in the Department of Neuroscience and Pharmacology and the Iowa Neuroscience Institute, with additional appointment in the Stead Family Department of Pediatrics.
+Our lab is located at the University of Iowa, Carver College of Medicine, in the Department of Neuroscience and Pharmacology and the Iowa Neuroscience Institute.
+Dr. Tomchik has additional appointments in the Stead Family Department of Pediatrics and the FOE Diabetes Research Center.
 If you are interested in joining the team, check out our open positions.

 Experiences